How to Become a Tutor

 - Complete progress report(s) each payroll period.

-- Attend tutor training sessions to fulfill CRLA certification requirements.
+- Attend tutor training sessions to fulfill College Reading and Learning Association (CRLA) certification requirements.

 - Detailed responsibilities are more clearly outlined at the time of the interview.